Top 10 Jobs to Help Fight Climate Change

 You might've heard of management consultants.
 These professionals work as analysts and are hired by companies to scrutinize their operations and finances, and suggest ways that the business can become more profitable and more efficient.

-Sustainability consultants carry out many of the same tasks; however, they specifically advise businesses and organizations on how to incorporate sustainability and environmentally conscious procedures into their operations.
-To become a sustainability consultant, you'll need a bachelor's degree in business or sustainability.
+Sustainability technicians carry out many of the same tasks; however, they specifically inspect organizations and advise businesses on how to incorporate sustainability and environmentally conscious procedures into their operations.

 If focusing on the sciences doesn't appeal to you, you might consider going into other industries through which you can help with the battle against climate change.